Introduction to Scrum and Agile

-In this article we will be looking at the following topics on scrum and agile :
+In this article we will see the following topics on scrum and agile:

 - What is Agile?